Heart Vacancy

 "Heart Vacancy" is a song by British-Irish boy band the Wanted from their self-titled debut album.
 It was released as the album's second single in the United Kingdom on 17 October 2010 through Geffen Records.
 The song was written by Jonas Jeberg, Cutfather, Lucas Secon, and Wayne Hector.
 "Heart Vacancy" was originally written for English singer Leona Lewis, and was given to four different artists before being recorded by the Wanted.
+The accompanying music video was shot in Bale, Croatia.

 Four years after the band's hiatus in 2014, Tom Parker, Max George and Jay McGuiness performed the song as a three piece at Parker's wedding to his fiancé Kelsey in July 2018.

 Critical reception

 Robert Copsey of Digital Spy gave the song three out of five stars and described it as "a slushy, string-laden slowie about longing for a girl, but with the BPM turned up a notch and a stomping rhythm – too fast for waving lighters but slow enough for hands-in-the-air time – 'Heart Vacancy' treads on the slightly more manly side of sentimental."